enlightn/enlightn-docs/security/http-only-cookie-analyzer.md

 If this is not enabled, it may expose your application to cross-site scripting (XSS) attacks.
 Unless, you have a very specific use case to require session cookies to be accessed from Javascript, it is recommended to enable this option.

+Note that the default value of `HttpOnly` for all cookies is `true` and the `http_only` configuration option in your `config/session.php` only sets this attribute for the session cookie and not for the other cookies in your application.

 ## How To Fix

 Simply set the `http_only` attribute in your `config/session.php` file to true: